gustaphe/winterm.vim/README.md

 # winterm.vim

+## Deprecation

+Quite short after the creation of this plugin, the functionality was introduced into native vim.
+You *should* be able to use vim in Windows Terminal without this package now.

+## Description

 A plugin to set the cursor shape in Windows Terminal.
 Use this instead of setting termcaps, which are not supported on Windows.